kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ###### Configure Jackson serializer

 A Jackson serializer will be used to correctly display dates in our microservice.
-We implement is as a provider class that extends `javax.ws.rs.ext.ContextResolver`:
+We implement it as a provider class that extends `javax.ws.rs.ext.ContextResolver`:

 ```java